s2quake/commands/README.md

 await commandContext.ExecuteAsync(args);
 ```

-> See the JSSoft.Library.Commands/JSSoft.Library.Commands.Sets project
+> See the JSSoft.Commands.Sets project

 It can be combined with user input such as EditBox, TextBox, InputText to build a console or REPL-like environment.